dmccreary/dmccreary/docs/recommendations.md

 * Leila worked with Dan on the same team

 Dan developed innovative XDoclet templates and ant scripts for a complex Comprehensive Incident Based Reporting System data model including sample data for data dictionary reports and test scripts.
 His knowledge of semantic concepts and tools were an invaluable asset.
 His training materials allowed us to quickly bring new hires and vendors up to speed on the complex environment and subject matter.

+#### Par Jason Engle

+* Consultant - Standards Based Assessment
+* June 29, 2006
+* Par Jason was Dan’s client

+Dan's influence on our work on the Tri-State Longitudinal Data Systems project has been massive.
+To call him a visionary is only part of the story.
+He is, of course.
+His energy is infectious, his reasoning and business case is clear, and he can back it up with code.

 ## Netsource America